Jiro-M/jiro-m.github.io/_pages/sharing.md

 Here are some of my commonly used scientific research tools.

-This page just for sharing and recording.
+This page is just for sharing and recording.

 <style>
   table {